real-token/balance-calculator/readme.md

 ## TODO

 - [ ] Write the Code Modification and Feature Addition section -> add calculation model for voting power
+- [ ] Add a custom logger to remove TheGraph API keys from the logs